kishaningithub/anvil/README.md

 * `text(StringBuilder)` - binds a string builder to the edit text, so when you change its contents - the edit text is changed, and if you type something manually - the string builder gets modified.
-So far it's the only two-way data binding, becayse TextWatcher is a complicated beast.
+So far it's the only two-way data binding, because TextWatcher is a complicated beast.
 * `onItemSelected(lambda)` - accepts a functional interface to handle a `Spinner` events. `onNothingSelected()` method is omitted, because it's rarely used anyway.